In 1980 some wealthy Texas brothers decided to corner the physical silver market.

 5 Learning how the digital economy evolves happens on a curve, as people figure things out.
 Large institutional investors piling into bitcoin are repeating the same step that many individuals did during the first and second wave of ‘altcoins’.
 As each of those institutional investors realizes the flaws in bitcoin they will dump it in favor of better coins.
 At some point simple fundamentals will matter to large investors, and at that point bitcoin will have no leg to stand on.
 Initially when that happens, bitcoin is likely to create bells and whistles, as bitcoin cash and other forks are doing with added functionalities, but fundamentals will eventually shift the coin economy to more fairly distributed and useful coins.

 6 Since early in its history, part of the bitcoin story has been that it would gain practical usage as either a currency or a store of value, but it is suited for neither.
 Its block time is far too long to use as a currency, and ‘fixing’ that with secondary services that confirm transactions more quickly is like making a bicycle go fast by attaching it to a car.
 It adds unnecessary points of vulnerability and is silly.
 As a store of value, it has no inherent value, so how can it be used as a store of value?
 It would only work in a gang which can enforce it as a store of value.
-Nobody with any sense would choose ‘a thousand dollars worth of bitcoin’ over ‘a thousand dollars worth of x commodity e.g. gold, silver etc’ except for speculation.
-Bitcoin’s appeal is 100% speculation and 0% practical use.
+Nobody with any sense would choose ‘a thousand dollars worth of bitcoin’ over ‘a thousand dollars worth of x commodity e.g. gold, silver etc’ except for short term speculation.
+Bitcoin’s appeal is 100% speculation and 0% any practical use.
 It’s a big game of musical chairs and the goal of bitcoin speculators is to make money until enough people realize bitcoin is worthless, then quietly shift to a more sensible ‘store of value’.
 Bitcoin is the ultimate transnational Ponzi 2.0.
 Tulips on steroids.

 2 Has always had strong psychological appeal as a metal that is roughly the color of the sun, or fire.